ixofoundation/genesis/impacthub-3/README_INSTALL.md

     ```
     persistent_peers = "cbe8c6a5a77f861db8edb1426b734f2cf1fa4020@18.166.133.210:26656,36e4738c7efcf353d3048e5e6073406d045bae9d@80.64.208.42:26656,f0d4546fa5e0c2d84a4244def186b9da3c12ba1a@46.166.138.214:26656,c95af93f0386f8e19e65997262c9f874d1901dc5@18.163.242.188:26656"
     ```

     - **Required**: Enable the peer exchange reactor `pex`, which enables nodes to share each other's peers.
 This ensures your node discovers other peers on the network.
 The default value of this entry should be "true", but you should confirm that this is the case:
     ```
     pex = true
     ```
-    - **Optional**: The node's moniker can be changed from `ImpactHub node` to anything of your liking.
-The default value of the `moniker` entry is `"ImpactHub node".` This can be changed as desired.

 7. Exit back to the root user and start the IXO blockchain daemon.
     ```